ccfang2/nndiagram/README.md

 ```

 ## Note
-This package is a ongoing project, and more functions will be added in the future, such as those to produce pdf version of diagrams, combine existing diagrams or convert handdrawing neural network diagrams to computerized ones.
-Collaborations are sincerely welcome.
+- This package is a ongoing project, and more functions will be added in the future, such as those to produce pdf version of diagrams, combine existing diagrams or convert handdrawing neural network diagrams to computerized ones.
+- Collaborations are sincerely welcome.
 Comments and suggestions are always highly appreciated.
+- This package will be available on [CRAN](https://cran.r-project.org) soon.

 ## Contact